moon-dust/JuliaSCGA.jl/README.md

 addInteraction!(uc, b2, b2, J2, (0, 0, 1))
 ```
 The current version of JuliaSCGA.jl (0.1.2) only works for 3-dimensional lattices.
 For 2-dimensional lattices like the triangular lattice, please consider adding a third basis vector that is perpendicular to the 2D lattice and applying no interlayer couplings.
+## Calculation

-Then we define points in reciprocal space of the primary cell where the spin-spin correlation will be calculated:
+Define the *k* points in reciprocal space of the primary cell where the spin-spin correlation will be calculated:
 ```julia
 # calculate the spin correlations in the (hk0) plane, defined in the cubic cell
 k_grid = [0:0.005:3;]